Orwell Astronomical Society (Ipswich)

-Fred Espenak's eclipse page describes the Danjon Scale of brightness of lunar eclipses as follows:
+Fred Espenak's eclipse page (see url below) describes the Danjon Scale of brightness of lunar eclipses as follows:

 Danjon Scale of Lunar Eclipse Brightness